XiaogangHe/Princeton-CEE306/Assignment-01/README.md

 - `install.packages("strucchange")`
 - `install.packages("ismev")`

 If you are a **Windows** user, you can install the above R packages through Python.
-Please refer to the notebook [install_r_packages.ipynb] (https://github.com/XiaogangHe/Princeton-CEE306/blob/master/Assignment-01/PyScripts/install_r_packages.ipynb)
+Please refer to this [notebook] (https://github.com/XiaogangHe/Princeton-CEE306/blob/master/Assignment-01/PyScripts/install_r_packages.ipynb) for details.